xgaming.tools

 s&box Network Events Reference

-Searchable cheatsheet for s&box's INetworkListener and INetworkSpawn — OnConnected, OnDisconnected, OnActive, OnNetworkSpawn — with copy-ready C# implementations sourced from the official Facepunch docs.
+Searchable cheatsheet for s&box's INetworkListener and INetworkSpawn — AcceptConnection, OnConnected, OnDisconnected, OnActive, OnBecameHost, OnNetworkSpawn — with copy-ready C# implementations and method signatures pulled from the live s&box C# API schema.
 Essential for first-time s&box dedicated server developers.

 Called on the host when a client is fully connected and has completed the handshake.
 After this call they will close the loading screen and start playing.
 This is the right place to spawn the player object and assign ownership.